Data Science Resource Center

 Discoverdatascience.org is dedicated to providing current and prospective students with the necessary information and resources to succeed in the field of data science prior to and after graduation.
 We’ve spoken with various experts and have performed comprehensive research to help students make well-informed decisions prior to furthering their education in data science and other related fields.
 Please review the guides below for information, additional resources, and expert tips.
 As the site continues to grow we will produce more guides to assist students in achieving their goals.

 This guide addresses the challenges that many women and young girls face when pursuing an interest, degree, or job in the Science, Technology, Engineering, and Mathematics fields.
 The comprehensive guide offers expert tips, interviews and additional resources to parents, students, campuses, and programs.
-It is the goal of this guide to enable individuals and groups in fostering a welcoming environment for females to succeed in the STEM fields.
+While this guide does detail the issues facing women in STEM, it also details the achievements that women in STEM fields have already accomplished.
+It is the goal of this guide to enable individuals and groups in fostering a welcoming and inspiring environment for females to succeed in the STEM fields.

 The guide covers an overview of the intersection between Environmental Science and Data Science and how the two can be combined to better tackle sustainability issues.
-There are also recommendations on how to become a contributor to the sustainability movement as well as career resources for those interested in a career in environmental sustainability.
+This guide is a fantastic example of the range of the data science career field.
+Data Scientists are continuously immersing themselves in areas not commonly associated with big data and this guide provides resources for those interested in furthering their career in environmental sustainability.
+In addition, there are also recommendations on how to become a contributor to the sustainability movement.